jeswr/phd-language-dialogue-experiment/paper.md

 Future Work:
-Demonstrating that data & rules are the same thing.
+ - Demonstrating that data & rules are the same thing.
 For instance:
- -
+   - Forwarded ACLs and DToU
+ - Integration with tooling like LangChain (in particular there already seems to be support for integration with KG type databses in https://js.langchain.com/docs/use_cases/graph/semantic)

+How do we let an agent establish whether they are